ArtifactForms/MeshLibCore/documentation/modifiers.md

 the core concepts and how to use these modifiers effectively, you can create a wide range of 3D shapes and effects.

-By following these guidelines and understanding the core concepts of mesh modifiers, you can create a wide range of 3D models and effects.

 The library offers a versatile set of pre-built modifiers, each adhering to the ```IMeshModifier``` interface.
 If you aim to extend the library with custom modifiers, ensuring adherence to this interface is crucial.